lief-project/LIEF/doc/sphinx/extended/dwarf/index.rst

         let dbg = lief::dwarf::load("external_dwarf");
         let dbg = lief::dwarf::load("debug.dwo");

-At this point, one can use all the API exposed in |lief-dwarf-debug-info| on the instantiated debug info:
+Once loaded, you can use the |lief-dwarf-debug-info| API to interact with the debug information:

 .. tabs::